 Students who officially withdraw from a term (or semester) with the university within a refund period (see the withdrawal schedules below) receive a pro-rata refund based on the effective withdrawal date approved by their undergraduate college office, graduate department office or CITL registration office for non-degree students which CITL registers.
 Withdrawing means dropping ALL courses for the semester after the first day of instruction.
 If you are only enrolled in 1 course, then dropping that course after it starts requires withdrawal.
-Assessed Tuition, the Service Fee, AFMFA, Library/Information Technology Fee, General Fee, Transportation Fee and Student Initiated Fees are refunded on a pro-rata basis, less an administrative fee of $50.
+Assessed Tuition, the Service Fee, AFMFA, Library/Information Technology Fee, General Fee, Transportation Fee and Student Initiated Fees are refunded on a pro-rata basis, less an administrative fee of $50 applied by the Bursar’s Office.
 Health Insurance and Health Service fees are not refundable.
 Students who are assessed Health Insurance and Health Service fees will continue to be covered and eligible to receive Health Services until the first day of instruction of the next term.

 Following are the withdrawal schedules for the university, listed by term.
 See our academic calendars for information on official academic dates, including the deadlines for adding and dropping classes.